pat-ch0/pat-ch0/README.md

 # 🧑‍💻 Anthony

 ## 🚀 About me
 Hello !
-I'm Anthony, a full stack developer with a Big Data specialization currently working at Astrée Software.
+I'm Anthony, a full stack developer with a Big Data specialization.

 ### 🛠️ Main programming languages
 <p>